Green air travel is really a myth - just because every form of mechanised travel has a carbon cost and so has an effect upon the planetary climate.

 Nevertheless, it is not efficient for airlines to scrap older planes prematurely.
 For one thing, there is a carbon cost in scrapping and replacing them with new planes.
 Every new plane manufactured has an embodied energy cost - that is the energy used in materials extraction and the production and manufacture of the finished plane.

-Also, the more efficient airlines may not happen to operate on the route you are planning.
+Also, of course, the more efficient airlines may not happen to operate on the route you are planning.

 Nevertheless it is worth taking a look at the options and trying to find the most eco-friendly airline available for your flight.
 Many airlines are now waking up to consumer interest in this issue and devote a section of their websites to informing and reassuring the public about their eco credentials.